d3x0r/sack.vfs/README.md

 - 1.1.819(in progress)
 - 1.1.818
     - Fix fatal error with non-async SQL command that generated an error.
+    - Fix race condition crash with new SQL open callback; the db object was deallocated before uv_close event happened.
+    - Improved import.mjs experimental loader support; added `module://./` support for it.
+    - Fixed SQL result error when no records returned for non-promised query (returned undefined instead of empty array).
 - 1.1.817
     - Aliased `Sqlite` to `ODBC` and `DB` also; since it is not specifically Sqlite.
     - Added `run()` function in SQL module; this returns a promise and runs the query in a background thread.